 Get an Appraisal to Know for Sure

-If you suspect you may have a valuable antique, it's always a good idea to double check with an appraisal.
+If you suspect you may have a valuable item, like an antique figurine worth money, it's always a good idea to double check with an appraisal.
 You can get antiques appraised online or visit a local professional for help.
 Either way, you'll know for sure whether you've found a treasure.